Closed-Form Last Layer Optimization: Theoretical Analyses

 Is this an issue when $\phi$ is a neural network?
-We next analyze the loss in the neural tangent kernel (NTK) infinite width neural network regime \cite{jacot_neural_2018}.
-In this regime, the initial function neural network function $\phi$ can be shown to be a Gaussian process with respect to the random initialization, controlled by the neural Gaussian process kernel (NGPK).
+Intuitively, these `bad' critical points form a `lower dimensional manifold' in function space, so should be avoided with high probability.
+We formalize this intuition by analyzing the NTK infinite width neural network regime \cite{jacot_neural_2018}.
+In this regime, the initial neural network function $\phi$ can be shown to be a Gaussian process with respect to the random initialization, controlled by the neural Gaussian process kernel (NGPK).
 The training dynamics of $\phi$ are given by kernel gradient descent in function space $\fsp$ with respect to the NTK.
 If the NTK is positive definite, we know that $\phi$ will converge to a critical point of $\loss^\star_\fsp$ in $\fsp$.
-The following result shows that if we make the slightly stronger assumption that the NGPK is positive definite (see for example \citet[Theorem 4.5]{gao_wide_2023}), then $\phi$ will converge to a global minimizer.
+The following result shows that if we make the slightly stronger assumption that the NGPK is positive definite (see for example \citep[Theorem 4.5]{gao_wide_2023}), then $\phi$ will converge to a global minimizer.